Monifieth: Public services

 Monifieth and the surrounding area is supplied with water by Scottish Water.
 Water was supplied from Crombie reservoir until 1981.
 Since then, along with Dundee and parts of Perthshire, Angus has been supplied from Lintrathen and Backwater reservoirs in Glen Isla.
 Electricity distribution is by Scottish Hydro Electric plc, part of the Scottish and Southern Energy group.

 Waste management is handled by Angus Council.
 There is a kerbside recycling scheme that has been in operation since May 2006.
 Cans, glass, paper and plastic bottles are collected on a weekly basis.
 Compostable material and non-recyclable material are collected on alternate weeks.
 Roughly two-thirds of non-recyclable material is sent to landfill at Angus Council's site at Lochhead, Forfar and the remainder sent for incineration (with energy recovery) outside the council area.

-A recycling centre is located at Riverview Drive.
-Items accepted include, steel and aluminium cans, cardboard, paper, electrical equipment, engine oil, fridges and freezers, garden waste, gas bottles, glass, liquid food and drinks cartons, plastic bottles, plastic carrier bags, rubble, scrap metal, shoes and handbags, spectacles, textiles, tin foil, wood and yellow pages.
-Angus Council publishes details of where and how each product is processed.
-There is also a glass bank at the Tesco car park.
-The Angus Council area had a recycling rate of 34.7% in 2007/08.

 Healthcare is supplied in the area by NHS Tayside.
 The nearest hospitals with accident and emergency departments are Arbroath Infirmary and Ninewells Hospital, Dundee.
 Primary Health Care in Monifieth is supplied by Monifieth Medical Practice which is based at the Health Centre on Victoria Street; Monifieth along with the rest of Scotland is served by the Scottish Ambulance Service.

 Law enforcement is provided by Tayside Police, and Monifieth is served by Tayside Fire and Rescue Service.